mrcgrtz/wordpress-export-to-markdown/README.md

 You can edit [settings.js](https://github.com/lonekorean/wordpress-export-to-markdown/blob/master/src/settings.js) to tweak advanced settings.
 This includes things like throttling image downloads or customizing the date format in frontmatter.

-You'll need to run the script locally (not using `npx`) to make use of advanced settings.
+You will need to run the script locally (not using `npx`) to make use of advanced settings.